 Unfortunately, this magic pot has also held us back.
 The demand for Indian epics and folk tales is so high that Indian publishers have found it hard to invest in contemporary stories.
 And while we dipped into the magic pot, the West moved the needle of children’s literature forward, producing classics such as The Gruffalo, Where the Wild Things Are, The Giving Tree, The Cat in the Hat, No David, and so on.

-Fortunately, the mid 90s saw the birth of 4 women-led independent children’s publishing houses In India: Radhika Menon’s Tulika Books, Shobha Viswanath’s Karadi Tales, Gita Wolf’s Tara Books, and Geeta Dharmarajan’s Katha.
+Fortunately, the mid-90s saw the birth of 4 women-led independent children’s publishing houses In India: Radhika Menon’s Tulika Books, Shobha Viswanath’s Karadi Tales, Gita Wolf’s Tara Books, and Geeta Dharmarajan’s Katha.
 While these publishing houses have produced a few contemporary renderings from the same magic pot – who can deny the absolute brilliance of Samhita Arni’s The Mahabharata: A Child’s View, or Anushka Ravishankar’s The Rumour, or Manasi Subramaniam’s The Story and The Song – they have also made space for contemporary stories.
 Also in the 90s, Zubaan, the feminist publishing house that Urvashi Butalia co-founded, started a children’s imprint called Young Zubaan.

-Unfortunately these new books didn’t break the internet.
+Unfortunately, these new books didn’t break the internet.
 Especially since the internet, as we know it, didn’t exist.
 In the old days of traditional retail, it was hard for these imprints to “scale”.

 Fortunately, things changed.
 The internet helped spread information.
 Amazon and Flipkart helped reach newer customers.
 A second wave of independent Indian publishers – Pratham Books, Duckbill, Campfire, Talking Cub, Ms Moochie – hit the road.
 Storyweaver raised the bar for illustrations in picture books.
 Bookaroo Children’s Literature Festival and other festivals gave a platform for creators to meet each other (and customers) regularly.

 In schools, the colonial hangover began to wear off.
 Schools that earlier wanted to work with foreign co-scholastic programs only (like The Oxford Reading Tree, Scholastic Book Fairs, and British Council Reading Challenge) realised that they were paying too much for imported products that don’t work.
-They started working with homegrown co-scholastic ones like The Karadi Path and the The Book Lovers’ Program for Schools.
+They started working with homegrown co-scholastic ones like The Karadi Path and The Book Lovers’ Program for Schools.

 The Indian children’s book industry is changing rapidly.
 More people are buying books, both in English and in vernacular.
-The quality of books are improving.
+The quality of books is improving.
 New digital storytelling and reading apps are coming up.
 The future looks bright, but of course, everyone has a role to play to make the future happen.

 Who are we?